paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 <img align="right" width="75%" src="https://github.com/paulfranceschi/taxonomy-of-concepts/blob/main/screen3.jpg">

 The aim of this project is to create a library in Python based on a taxonomy of commonly used concepts, so that it can be used for artificial intelligence (AI) improvement.
 In most cases, the GPT model answers questions like these incorrectly:
 * With which concept is blissful optimism in the same type of relationship as subjectivity and objectivity?
-Answer: 'The concept that is in the same type of relationship as blissful optimism with subjectivity and objectivity is perception.'
+The answer is: 'The concept that is in the same type of relationship as blissful optimism with subjectivity and objectivity is perception.'
 We propose here a set of training data that allow for a response of the type: 'On the one hand, blissful optimism is a negative concept.
 On the other hand, subjectivity is a negative concept and objectivity is a positive concept.
 Thus, the missing concept is a positive one.
 Hence, blissful optimism and awareness of problems are in the same relationship as subjectivity and objectivity.'

 The library that is part of the module is intended to allow an AI to answer a broad range of questions such as: